CalvinHartwell/getting-started-with-kylo/chapter1/section1.md

-# Chapter 1, Section 1: Introduction to Kylo, NiFi and Hadoo
+# Chapter 1, Section 1: Introduction to Kylo, NiFi and Hadoop

 ### Introduction